 - Nonpareil sprinkles

-In a large bowl whisk together flour and baking powder.
+- In a large bowl combine flour and baking powder.

-In the bowl of an electric mixer, whisk the eggs then beat in the sugar.
+- In the bowl of a stand mixer with the paddle attachment, whisk the eggs then beat in the sugar.

-Gradually add in the flour mixture to form a soft dough.
+- Gradually add in the flour mixture until a soft dough forms.

-Refrigerate the dough 1 hour- overnight, until firm enough to handle.
+- Refrigerate the cookie dough 1 hour- overnight, until firm enough to handle.

-Roll dough pieces into a ball, then into a 7” rope.
+- Roll dough pieces into a ball, then into a 7 inch rope.
 Press the ends of the rope together to form a circle.

-Bake for 10-14 minutes, until puffed and just turning golden.
+- Bake for 10-14 minutes, until puffed and just turning golden brown.